Vihaan275/stock_stuff/README.md

 - All experiments are personal and educational.
 - Strategies here may not be ready for live trading.
-- Contributions or collaboration ideas are welcome—especially if you want to discuss approaches or share insights.
+- Contributions or collaboration ideas are welcome,especially if you want to discuss approaches or share insights.

 ## License